Sopwith Aviation Company

 The Sopwith Aviation Company was a British aircraft company that designed and manufactured aeroplanes mainly for the British Royal Naval Air Service, the Royal Flying Corps and later the Royal Air Force during the First World War, most famously the Sopwith Camel.
 Sopwith aircraft were also used in varying numbers by the French, Belgian and American air services during the war.

 In April 1919, the company was renamed as the Sopwith Aviation & Engineering Company Limited.
 In September 1920, the company entered voluntary liquidation after an attempt to build motorcycles failed.
 The patents and other assets were bought by a new company, H.G.
 Hawker Engineering.

 Early years

-The Sopwith Aviation Company (based at Brooklands) was created in June 1912 by Thomas Octave Murdoch (Tommy, later Sir Thomas) Sopwith, a wealthy sportsman interested in aviation, yachting and motor-racing, when he was 24 years old.
+The Sopwith Aviation Company (based at Brooklands) was created in June 1912 by Thomas Sopwith, a wealthy sportsman interested in aviation, yachting and motor-racing, when he was 24 years old.
 Following their first military aircraft sale in November 1912, Sopwith moved to the company's first factory premises which opened that December in a recently closed roller skating rink in Canbury Park Road near Kingston Railway Station in South West London.
 An early collaboration with the S. E. Saunders boatyard of East Cowes on the Isle of Wight, in 1913, produced the Sopwith "Bat Boat", an early flying boat with a Consuta laminated hull which could operate on sea or land.
 A small factory subsequently opened in Woolston, Hampshire in 1914.